Rental property lending with blanket mortgage financing

 Rental Home Financing offers blanket mortgage programs with up to 80% LTV, DSCR-based qualification, and no limit on the number of properties.
 Stop managing multiple mortgages and start growing your portfolio with confidence.

-Using Blanket Loans as a Long-Term Strategy
+How Can You Use Blanket Loans as a Long-Term Strategy?

 Some investors use blanket loans as a stepping stone, financing an initial acquisition and then refinancing into a 30-year fixed-rate program once the portfolio is stabilized.
 Others treat the blanket as a permanent financing structure, adding properties to the loan over time and using the release clause strategically when they want to exit individual assets.